brettcutt/the-chefs-desire/README.md

 } )

    - After many different approaches and alterations to this code I just couldn't get it to work in a way that searched the different outcomes.
-The main problem I think was that the select tag is always giving a value, even if nothing is selected.
+The main problem I think was that the select tag was always giving a value, even if nothing was selected.
 To fix this I wrote if else statements to cover each outcome of the search possibilities.

 #### Validation